 Due to the high level of competition obtaining news reporter positions at bigger publications and broadcasting stations, most aspiring reporters begin their careers at smaller companies tackling general assignments.
 The more experience they gain and time they spend in the field, the more likely they are to be assigned to a specialized area at higher difficulty levels.

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported that the majority of news reporters and correspondents wrote and reported for magazines, newspapers and book publishers, followed by those in television and radio broadcasting (www.bls.gov).
-Employment opportunities for news reporters and correspondents were predicted by the BLS to drop by 8% percent between 2014 and 2024 due to declining advertising revenue, the merging of large publishing and broadcasting firms as well as a lack of funding from a strained economy.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported that the majority of news reporters and correspondents wrote and reported for newspaper, periodical, book, and directory publishers, followed by those in television and radio broadcasting (www.bls.gov).
+Employment opportunities for news reporters and correspondents were predicted by the BLS to drop by 11% percent between 2018 and 2028 due to declining advertising revenue, the merging of large publishing and broadcasting firms as well as a lack of funding from a strained economy.
 However, it was expected that as Internet news outlets grew, job opportunities would as well.

 The BLS reports a high level of pressure in a news reporter job due to irregular hours and tight deadlines.
 News reporters, also known as journalists, investigate, observe, interview and write news stories.
 Their general job duties include collecting information, preparing a factual story and creating articles or broadcasts that impart information to the public.
 These stories often involve local, state, national and international topics on current events.

 Often news reporters will also carry cameras and take photos or video footage of objects or places of potential significance.
 It can take weeks to gather information for a story, depending on the depth and news outlet for which news reporters work.
 Work hours differ depending on the medium in which the reporter works; for instance, magazine reporters typically work during the day and morning paper reporters tend to work in the evenings.